This post is also available in: Svenska

 Facts and advice about otitis.
-Written by pediatricians.
-Symptoms of otitis include whininess or sore ear, fever and poor appetite.
+Written by pediatricians for parents.
+Symptoms of otitis include whining, sore ear, fever and poor appetite.
 Most ear infections are self-limiting.
 But sometimes, antibiotics are needed.
 You can do a lot at home to help your child.
+Read more to find out what.

 Symptoms of otitis